mk-fg/python-onedrive/README.md

 	(I strongly recommend using version 0.14.0 or higher - ideally 1.0.0+, see "Known Issues" section below for rationale)

+* (optional, recommended, windows 7 necessary) [win32all](http://sourceforge.net/projects/pywin32/)

 * (optional, recommended) [PyYAML](http://pyyaml.org) - required for CLI tool
 	and optional persistent-state ("conf") module only.

-* [chardet](http://pypi.python.org/pypi/chardet) - used to detect the coding(like
+* (optional, recommended) [chardet](http://pypi.python.org/pypi/chardet) - used to detect the coding(like
-gbk, utf-8 and so on) of the argument from cmd to support Chinese.(added by Antonio)
+gbk, utf-8 and so on) of the argument from cmd to support Chinese.

 ### Known Issues